amorri40/amorri40.github.io/pages/art/2017-05-13-Fantasy-Art-Magazine-Comparison.md

 * I was interested in finding out if all 7 issues of this magazine actually exist and if so where to buy them.

 * Sadly it turns out there are only 3 unique ones and the rest are revised editions or re-releases of previous content.
+Although the revised editions do have new content added it's not enough to justify owning both versions of the same bookazine.